 Daniel Campo’s The Accidental Playground is a case study of the Brooklyn Eastern District Terminal (BEDT), a onetime freight loading yard.
 The BEDT was home to the Volcano, a photogenic D.I.Y. spot overlooking the Manhattan skyline, seen in any skate magazine from the early 2000s.
 Campo is a former New York city planner and an architecture professor at Morgan State University.
 He is an advocate of “unplanned” public space, and writes The Accidental Playground to discuss the merits of when cities do not get involved with the recreational lives of their citizens, allowing them to “make their own environment.”
 These sort of spaces present a “get your hands dirty” alternative to the “manicured” nature of a Central or Prospect Park.

 Compared to the restrictions faced in official parks, the BEDT was practically lawless within reason.
-Recreational use of the space was pioneered by dog walkers fed up with leash laws, but eventually gave way to a host of characters with interests that were not accommodated by other nearby parks.
+Recreational use of the space was pioneered by dog walkers fed up with leash laws, but eventually gave way to a range of characters with interests that were not accommodated by other nearby parks.
 This included artists, a punk marching band, undocumented day laborers who could not procure on-the-books housing, and neighborhood residents who wanted to drink a beer outside without worry of an open container ticket.
 Campo considers skateboarding to have been the most sophisticated use of the space, though each group is afforded its own chapter in the book.

 At a moment when everyone is preoccupied with the Emerica video, we are going to discuss some skateboarding that is two or three universes away, not eight.
 Stee, the collaborative video between Sk8Mafia and Sweet Skateboards, has been out since June, but recently went from “I’ll see it when I see it” to “must-see,” thanks to a hyperbolic tweet from Frozen in Carbonite (more on that later.)